FrankensteinVariorum/fv-postCollation/README.md

 * 2023-06-14: Cleans up namespaces.

 ### Run `P6_SpineGenerator.xsl`
-* Run with saxon command line over the `P1-output` directory and output to  `subchunked_standoff_Spine` directory, using:
+* Run with saxon command line over the `P1-output` directory and output to `early_standoff_Spine` directory, using:
 ``
-java -jar saxon.jar -s:P1-output/ -xsl:P6_SpineGenerator.xsl -o:subchunked_standoff_Spine
+java -jar saxon.jar -s:P1-output/ -xsl:P6_SpineGenerator.xsl -o:early_standoff_Spine
 ``
 * Begun 2018-10-17 updated 2019-03-16, 2023-05-21, 2023-07-03
 * This XSLT generates the “spine” files for the Variorum.
 It used to be run at the end of Phase 5 when we were working with edition files saved as collation units, but we are now (as of 2023-07-03) running it at the end of P6 to read from our edition chapter files.